eduNEXT/openedx-filters-samples/README.rst

 Purpose
 ********

 This repository demonstrates how to use Open edX Filters to modify the behavior of the Open edX platform.
-Filters are a powerful feature that allows developers to modify the behavior of the platform without changing the core codebase.
+Filters are a powerful feature that allows developers to modify the behavior of the platform without directly changing the Open edX core.
 This can be useful for a variety of use cases, such as:

 - Customizing the user experience
 - Implementing custom business logic
-- Integrating with third-party services
 - Etc.

 Getting Started with Development